SafeHouse's (not-so-secret next door neighbor)

 This nineteenth-century dining room was restored in 2000 as Newsroom Pub, and it became the headquarters for the Milwaukee Press Club the same year.
 David Baldwin, the founder of SafeHouse, carefully refurbished this establishment into a Milwaukee bar and venue.

-Unique and historical design elements within the Newsroom Pub come from past Milwaukee landmarks, including gargoyles and a fountain from the North Western depot, an exterior sign bracket and ornamental iron balcony from the Blatz Hotel and Blatz Palm Garden, and chandeliers from the once iconic John Ernst Café.
+Unique and historical design elements within Newsroom Pub come from past Milwaukee landmarks, including gargoyles and a fountain from the Lake Front depot, an exterior sign bracket and ornamental iron balcony from the Blatz Hotel and Blatz Palm Garden, and chandeliers from the once-iconic John Ernst Café.

 Did You Know?